AustralianSDAF/2024-06-18-Remote-Sensing-Workshop/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
-Everyone who participates in is required to conform to the Code of Conduct.
+Everyone who participates in this workshop is required to conform to the <a href="CODE_OF_CONDUCT.html">Code of Conduct</a>.
 </p>